Embrace geek chic with a Doctor Who classroom theme!

 - At one point, Rose learns that the Doctor has been seen at numerous historical events, including the sinking of the Titanic and the assassination of President Kennedy.
 Find the dates for the listed events and add them to classroom timeline.
 Ask students to name some other events they think the Doctor might have attended.

-- This is the point at which we first learn that Dr. Who is a time traveler.
+- This is the point at which we first learn that the Doctor is a time traveler.
 Is this plausible?
 Does it sound like fun?
 Click the link for more teaching ideas on this topic.

 - This episode involves what are essentially robots, except that they are powered by “thought control” rather than electricity.
 Once they no longer receive transmissions from their controller, they are no longer able to move and act.
 How is that like robots in the real world?